cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 .. warning::

     You may be tempted to name your controllers and actions a certain way to obtain a certain URL.
 Resist that temptation.
-Follow CakePHP conventions (capitalization, plural names, etc.) and create readable, understandable action names.
+Follow :doc:`/intro/conventions` (capitalization, plural names, etc.) and create readable, understandable action names.
 You can map URLs to your code using "routes" covered later on.

 The single instruction in the action uses ``set()`` to pass data